polterguy/system42/README.md

 Make sure you put the system42 folder inside of your _"/phosphorusfive/core/p5.webapp/"_ folder, and make sure the System42 folder is called exactly _"system42"_.
 Remove any additional parts of its name, such as versioning number, etc.
+Restart your web server process, and you should be up running.

+During the first startup of System42, you will be required to supply a server salt, and a root password.
+If you're in a live environment, and cannot for some reasons do this, you can simply copy your "db" folder and "auth.hl" file, from another system, where it's previously setup, at the same time you copy your system42 folder.

 ## Structure